cb-tahershabbir/sc-cbretentionapp/README.md

 ## Usage

 Set up customers and subscriptions on the above Chargebee billing instances.
-In the above examples, the appId's linking these example sites to their respective Chargebee Retention apps are hardcoded.
+In the above examples, the App ID's linking these example sites to their respective Chargebee Retention apps are hardcoded.

-In the Cancel pages of example site, use the Customer ID and Subscription ID to generate the personalized cancel page.
+In the Cancel pages of the example sites, use the Subscription ID to generate the personalized cancel page.

 The page source for `cancelapi.html` and `canceljs.html` contain the `<script>` tags with the working code block.